Topic: Separation of Powers

 Interviewed by Jim Concannon

-Jim Concannon skillfully guides retired Judge Tacha through an interview that probes her background, reasons for becoming a lawyer, and then a judge of the United States Court of Appeals, and her career in public service as an administrator and professor of law.
-Tacha spoke about how women were treated in law school and in her early law practice.
+Jim Concannon guides retired federal Judge Deanell Tacha through an interview that probes her background, reasons for becoming a lawyer, and then a judge on the United States Court of Appeals, and her career in public service as an administrator and professor of law.
+Tacha spoke about how women were treated in law school and during her early law practice.
 She advocated for the advancement of women in law and the workplace.
-Tacha credits Bob Dole for her nomination to the Court of Appeals.
-She compares the federal system of selecting judges with the Kansas merit selection Show Moresystem and prefers the Kansas nonpartisan system.
-Her explanation of how the federal judiciary is organized is clear and instructive, especially as to what kinds of cases they hear.
-She relates an interesting story about her trip to Albania to assist with developing a new constitution for the country, discusses her experience as Dean of the Law School at Pepperdine University and closes with a plea for "thoughtful, civilized discourse".
+Tacha credited Kansas' U.S Senator Bob Dole for her nomination to the federal Court of Appeals.
+She compared the federal system of selecting judges Show Morewith the Kansas merit selection system and prefers the Kansas nonpartisan system.
+Tacha explained how the federal judiciary is organized, focusing on the kinds of cases they hear.
+She related a story about a trip she took to Albania to assist with developing a new constitution for the country, discussed her experience as Dean of the Law School at Pepperdine University, and closed with an observation about "thoughtful, civilized discourse".
 Show Less

 Interview of Howard Schwartz, April 25, 2023